ibm-cloud-docs/databases-for-postgresql/getting-started.md

       - example-psql
   ```

 2. Change the `route` value to something unique.
-The route you choose will determine the subdomain of your application's URL:  `<route>.mybluemix.net`.
+The route that you choose will determine the subdomain of your application's URL:  `<route>.mybluemix.net`.
 3. Change the `name` value.
-The value you choose will be the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
+The name that you choose is displayed in your {{site.data.keyword.cloud_notm}} dashboard.
 4. Update the `services` value to match the alias of the service you created in [Create a Cloud Foundry alias for the database service](#create-alias).

 ## Step 8: Push the app to {{site.data.keyword.cloud_notm}}.